proexchange/civicrm-sparkpost/README.md

 * Adds a tag to all outgoing CiviMail messages.
 The civi-generated return-path is added as a SparkPost tag, because like most SMTP services, SparkPost strips out the return-path header for its own.
 * Adds a scheduled job that uses SparkPost API to fetch bounce events and processes their bounces in CiviCRM.
 I use the hash included in the SparkPost tag
 * Adds Bounce type and Pattern that helps with marking emails on hold in CiviCRM that SparkPost has added to it's suppression list
+* Inserts the mailing name in the SMTP message to SparkPost as the Campaign ID, useful when looking up results in SparkPost Web UI

 ##Setup Steps
 1. Create SparkPost Account